 NEW!!
 Click here to get the Spicy Lentil Spinach Wrap Recipe!

-Okay but now for the good stuff.
+And now for the good stuff.
 Let’s talk about food and…

 How I fed my family (of 4) for under $125 at Whole Foods!

-Yes, I actually surprised myself when I crunched the numbers, because I was sure I would use up all the food and my full $125 budget to make these meals, but I really didn’t.
+Yes, I actually surprised myself when I crunched the numbers, because I was sure I would use up all the food and my full $125 budget to make these meals, but I didn’t.

 My personal hacks for saving money on your weekly grocery trip: